 Many people use the terms “B Corp” and “Benefit Corporation” interchangeably.
 While similar in concept, there are important differences.
-B Corp is the term used for any for-profit entity that is certified by the nonprofit B Lab as voluntarily meeting higher standards of transparency, accountability, and performance.
+B Corp (short for Certified B Corporation) is the term used for any for-profit entity that is certified by the nonprofit B Lab as voluntarily meeting higher standards of transparency, accountability, and performance.
 Think of it as the Good Housekeeping Seal of Approval for businesses voluntarily trying to do well by doing good.
-By contrast, a Benefit Corporation is a type of corporation currently recognized in 27 states with legally protected requirements of higher purpose, accountability, and transparency.
+By contrast, a Benefit Corporation is a type of corporation currently recognized in 37 states with legally protected requirements of higher purpose, accountability, and transparency.

 WHAT IS A B CORP?

-Any for-profit entity can be a B Corp provided it is certified by B Lab and pays the applicable membership fee.
-My law firm, Hanson Bridgett, LLP, is a founding B Corp but is not a corporation at all; rather, it is a limited liability partnership (LLP).
-It became a B Corp by passing the B Lab Impact Assessment, which analyzes the operations of an organization as a whole and provides a score based on how the business conducts its operations.
+Any for-profit entity can be a B Corp provided it is certified by B Lab, the nonprofit that oversees certification, and pays the applicable membership fee.
+My law firm, Hanson Bridgett LLP, is a founding B Corp but is not a corporation at all; rather, it is a limited liability partnership (LLP).
+It became a B Corp by passing the B Impact Assessment, which analyzes the operations of an organization as a whole and provides a score based on how the business conducts its operations.
 The assessment analyzes many things about the business’ operations, including, for example, the quality of its products and services, its treatment of workers and the environment, and if and how the business supports its community.
-Passing the assessment test requires a score of no less than 80 out of 200 points.
+Passing the assessment test requires a score of at least 80 out of 200 points.
 The idea behind being a B Corp is to do well by doing good, but also to measure what matters and to report on it.

-Certified B Corps pay membership fees based on their annual revenues.
-These membership fees go to support the nonprofit activities of B Lab, including its ongoing work to continually improve the comprehensive assessment tool and the third party auditing services necessary to certify and recertify B Corps from time to time.
+B Corps pay membership fees based on their annual revenues.
+These membership fees go to support the nonprofit activities of B Lab, including its ongoing work to continually improve the comprehensive assessment tool and the third-party auditing services necessary to certify and recertify B Corps every three years.

 WHAT IS A BENEFIT CORPORATION?